openstack/manila/doc/source/devref/ganesha.rst

     ``%include <ganesha_export_dir>/INDEX.conf``

-Further Ganesha related Manila configuration
+Further Ganesha related manila configuration
 --------------------------------------------

-There are further Ganesha related options in Manila (which affect the behavior of Ganesha, but do not affect how to set up the Ganesha service itself).
+There are further Ganesha related options in manila (which affect the behavior of Ganesha, but do not affect how to set up the Ganesha service itself).